top of page

 RESEARCH INTERESTS

 Most stars form on a timescale of less than 10 million years, after gas and dust dense cores within molecular clouds collapse and flatten to form circumstellar disks that surround the central, accreting stars.
-It is within these "protoplanetary" disks where planets grow by trapping the surrounding material.
+It is in these "protoplanetary" disks where planets grow by trapping the surrounding material.
 However, the devil is in the detail.
 Some questions driving my research are listed below.
-My contributions aiming to answer them by combining different observational strategies and physical models can be consulted in my complete list of publications according to NASA/ADS:
+My contributions aim to answer them by combining different observational strategies and physical models, and can be consulted in my complete list of publications according to NASA/ADS:

 - How do stars and planets form?